juliavolponi/django-blog-SaborBrasileiro/README.md

 A special thank you to the **Code Institute Support Team** for their incredible support during challenging times.
 Their unwavering encouragement and understanding gave me the strength to keep pushing forward.
 The ability to lean on their support truly helped me stay on track.

-I would also like to extend a huge thanks to my **mentor** for always providing invaluable guidance.
+I would also like to extend a huge thanks to my **mentor** Precious for always providing guidance.
 From helping me brainstorm ideas for this project to breaking down how to approach each step.

 This project would not have been possible without the support of everyone involved.
 Thank you for believing in me and for giving me the tools and confidence to succeed.